dell/csm-docs/content/docs/replication/deployment/installation.md

 ### Dynamic Log Level Change
 CSM Replication Controller can dynamically change its logs' verbosity level.
-To set log level in runtime you need to edit the controllers ConfigMap:
+To set log level in runtime, you need to edit the controllers ConfigMap:
 ```shell
     kubectl edit cm dell-replication-controller-config -n dell-replication-controller
 ```